okuvshynov/fewlines/README.md

 `fewlines` is a supplement for this, allowing to plot bar charts which only take few lines in a terminal output, but can be a very useful piece of information.

-Currently python and c++20 version.
+Currently python, js and c++20 version.

 Requires Unicode block characters.
 Horizon-style color output requires terminal with 256 ANSI colors.